RamAnbalagan/FrontEnd-Prep-Guide/Vanilla JS/Basics/basics.md

 ## Primitives, Non - Primitives

-n JavaScript, variables don't have types -- values have types.
+In JavaScript, variables don't have types -- values have types.
 Variables can hold any value, at any time.

 Another way to think about JS types is that JS doesn't have "type enforcement," in that the engine doesn't insist that a variable always holds values of the same initial type that it starts out with.
 A variable can, in one assignment statement, hold a `string`, and in the next hold a `number`, and so on.